Future Of Fintech (FOF) Achieves Self Reported Market Cap of $811.50 Million

-Future Of Fintech (FOF) traded up 0% against the dollar during the 1-day period ending at 22:00 PM ET on December 18th.
-In the last week, Future Of Fintech has traded up 0% against the dollar.
-Future Of Fintech has a market capitalization of $811.50 million and approximately $1.30 worth of Future Of Fintech was traded on exchanges in the last day.
-One Future Of Fintech token can now be bought for $0.26 or 0.00000614 BTC on popular exchanges.
+Future Of Fintech (FOF) traded up 0% against the dollar during the one day period ending at 11:00 AM ET on December 23rd.
+In the last week, Future Of Fintech has traded up 0.2% against the dollar.
+One Future Of Fintech token can now be bought for $0.26 or 0.00000604 BTC on popular cryptocurrency exchanges.
+Future Of Fintech has a total market capitalization of $811.50 million and approximately $1.30 worth of Future Of Fintech was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.